top of page

 Maya Bay in Koh Phi Phi, Thailand

-• A maximum of 380 people can be in Maya Bay at the same time, monitored by the national park.
+• Capacity Limits: A maximum of 380 visitors are allowed inside Maya Bay at any single time, closely monitored by park rangers.

 A hairy leg mountain crab hiding under a rock.